Breasts During – Adapting to How Your Body Changes

 In the last trimester of pregnancy, you should keep a close eye on your nipples for any changes, such as:

-If your nipples become erect in cool air or when you feel sexually aroused, then you are ready for .
+If your nipples become erect in cool air or when you feel sexually aroused, then you are ready for breastfeeding.

 The large amount of estrogen and progesterone produced during pregnancy causes breast changes.
 These hormones stimulate the growth of milk glands and prepare the breasts for milk production after .
 Blood supply to the breasts also increases, which may cause the appearance of large, bluish blood vessels.
 Although breasts grow very large during pregnancy, they do not gain any fat.

-As your body goes through changes during pregnancy, it’s important to plan ahead for a few things – one of which is your bra size.
-You may need to go up at least two sizes, so don’t hesitate to buy new bras that make you feel comfortable. support will reduce stretching and sagging later on.
-Some women even their bras 24 hours a during pregnancy.
+As your body goes through changes during pregnancy, it’s important to plan ahead for a things – one of which is your size.
+You may need to go up at least two sizes, so don’t hesitate to buy new bras that make you feel comfortable.
+Good will help reduce stretching and sagging later on.
+Some women even wear their bras 24 hours a day during pregnancy.

 Some pregnant women feel more -conscious about their larger breasts, while others may feel more confident.
 Whichever way you feel, know that all pregnant women feel the same way at some point, so do not feel embarrassed about it.
 Your partner will surely still find you just as beautiful as ever.